Eveldee/Nobeta-Guides/Any% NMG/README.md

 ## Underground Cave

-This is the second level of the game, the objective in this level is to get the Wind, Arcane and Ice magic books before proceeding to the boss.
+This is the second level of the game, the objective in this level is to get the Wind, *Arcane (can be skipped)* and Ice magic books before proceeding to the boss.
 There is still no fast way to kill enemies and they don't give a lot of souls so killing them is not a priority.

+> [!IMPORTANT]
+>
+> The route in Underground Cave and Lava Ruins are a bit different if you go for the Arcane 2 skip.
+It saves a lot of time in total but it is also way harder than the regular route.
+I will write the original route and add similar notes whenever something should be made different for Arcane 2 skip route.

 ### [Ice Magic](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=212)